904243852/Cube/README.md

             const videoUri = "https://s.xlzys.com/play/9b64Eq9e/index.m3u8" // m3u8 or mp4

             // 1.
 Search for a device using SSDP
-            // create a udp connection using a random port const ssdpc = $native("socket")("udp").listen(0)
+            // create a virtual udp connection using a random port const ssdpc = $native("socket")("udp").listen(0)
-            // send a M-Search broadcast packet to 239.255.255.250:1900 ssdpc.write([
+            // send a M-Search broadcast packet to 239.255.255.250:1900 (the source port is exactly what "ssdpc" used) ssdpc.write([
                 "M-SEARCH * HTTP/1.1",
                 "HOST: 239.255.255.250:1900", // broadcast address (239.255.255.250:1900 is the default ip and port of SSDP broadcast)